Graveflo/BDO_Enhancement_Tool/README.md

 * This will bring up a small window that will walk you through what to do step by step.
 * You must have at least one alt registered to do this
-* The FS spinbox hsa the current fail stack ont he alt displayed in the combo box below it
+* The FS spinbox has the current fail stack on the alt displayed in the combo box below it
 * Use the combo box to switch alts
 * "Stay on Alt" will filter decisions for the selected alt only
 * "Follow Track" will auto-accept the best decision for the piece of gear you just attempted